iamaswanth/iamaswanth/README.md

 ### Hi there 👋

 # Hey.. 👋
-**iamaswanth/iamaswanth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+**Iam Aswanth**

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on odoo 3rdparty development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python django, nodejs, react
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate onpython projects
-- 🤔 I’m looking for help with ...
+- 📫 How to reach me: aswanth.babu@outlook.com
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-# R&D Development

 I'm a Sonftware Engineer from India interested in front-end web development, Python and maths. keep Optimized !!

-## Contact 💬

 If you speak English and want to contact me - feel free. 😉